alexbuiltit/ui-card/README.md

 # A versatile UI Card

+This repo has been created to showcase a versatile UI Card, there are stories for storybook and a small nextjs page that will show an individual card.

 ## Setup

-`npm i` will install appropriate node modules.
+- `npm i` will install appropriate node modules.
-`npm run storybook` will run storybook.
+- `npm run storybook` will run storybook.
-`npm run dev` will run a nextjs web app with an example card component.
+- `npm run dev` will run a nextjs web app with an example card component.

 ## Structure